apache/opennlp/opennlp-core/opennlp-formats/dev/README-ud-treebanks.md

 produces `/tmp/ud-ewt/train.conllu` and `/tmp/ud-ewt/test.conllu`.
 Any treebank that publishes both splits works the same way.

-## Running the gated evaluation
+## Running the accuracy evaluation

-`ConlluDependencyParserEvalTest` is disabled unless the `opennlp.depparse.ud.dir` system property points at a directory containing `train.conllu` and `test.conllu`:
+`UniversalDependencyParserEval` in `opennlp-eval-tests` extends `AbstractEvalTest` and trains and scores both parsers on the `UD_English` treebank of the Universal Dependencies 2.0 release under `ud20/` in `OPENNLP_DATA_DIR`, the shared `opennlp-data.zip` archive all evaluations use.
+It verifies the MD5 digests of the train and dev splits before training and checks the exact unlabeled and labeled attachment scores of the transition-based and the feedforward parser on the held-out dev split:

 ```
-./mvnw -pl opennlp-core/opennlp-formats -am test \
+./mvnw test -pl opennlp-eval-tests -am -Peval-tests \
-    -Dtest=ConlluDependencyParserEvalTest \
+    -Dtest=UniversalDependencyParserEval -Dsurefire.failIfNoSpecifiedTests=false \
-    -Dopennlp.forkCount=1 \
+    -Dopennlp.forkCount=1 -DOPENNLP_DATA_DIR=/path/to/opennlp-data
-    -Dopennlp.depparse.ud.dir=/tmp/ud-ewt
 ```

-Without the property the test reports as skipped, which is why a plain build never needs network access or external data.
+A plain build needs no network access or external data; the evaluation runs only under the profile.
+The download helper above lets you repeat the measurement on another treebank or a newer release of the same one.

-The score uses the treebank's sentence boundaries, tokens, and part-of-speech tags.
-It measures dependency parsing rather than the errors of an upstream text pipeline.
-The reader retains the syntactic rows of multiword tokens.
+The score uses the treebank's segmentation, tokens, and part-of-speech tags.
+It measures dependency parsing by itself, not the errors of an upstream text pipeline.
+The reader retains the syntactic lines of multiword tokens and skips trees with a placeholder in the head or relation column.
 The arc-standard trainer skips non-projective trees because that transition system cannot derive them.

 ## Licensing